skip to main content

 In the 2020–2021 academic year, roughly one fifth of Caltech's undergraduate students enrolled in the growing number of visual culture classes on subjects ranging from Plantation Imaginaries to Volcanoes to Picturing Science.
 Caltech added a minor in visual culture to its curriculum as of the fall of 2021.

-Visual Culture Spring Workshop
+Visual Culture Program Event

-Visual Culture Program
+Visual Culture Program Event

 Student Activities